EOSIO/eos/README.md

 Use the wallet create command of the cleos tool, to create a wallet.

 ```bash
 cd ~/eos/build/programs/cleos/
 ./cleos wallet create # Outputs a password that you need to save to be able to lock/unlock the wallet
 ```

-Legacy Note (for the Old-Timers)

-In not so distant past, an additional step, importing of the private key of the eosio account, was required (i.e. `cleos wallet import <key>`) to enable invocation of API commands under the authority of an existing account.
-This step is currently not required any more.

 <a name="createaccounts"></a>
 ### Creating accounts for sample "currency" contract